While most ED patients are over 40 years of age, a common occurrence amongst older men is erectile dissatisfaction, a separate affliction involving

 Similarly, a medical condition such as Parkinson’s disease, Multiple Sclerosis or irreversible nerve damage may make curing ED unlikely or impossible.
 In the event that you believe you are suffering from the onset of ED symptoms, consult a medical professional in order to determine your best course of action.
 Early identification – and the understanding that erectile dysfunction is a normal, common, and treatable ailment – can go a long way toward preventing further complications.

 Erectile dysfunction can go away by itself if the cause is psychological.
 It may take therapy or counselling to help restore confidence, but it is usually temporary.
 ED caused by physical factors is harder to reverse and depends on the extent of damage caused by long-term conditions.
-Treating the underlying issues early on increases the chances of ED going away.
+Treating the underlying issues early on increases the chances to improve erectile function.

 ED is an overwhelmingly common and normal condition that affects millions of men around the world.
 If ED isn’t caused by a significant underlying condition such as diabetes or heart disease, your chances of recovery following treatment are very high.